BenderScript/ragtime/ragtime.md

 5. **Ethical Considerations and Bias Mitigation**:
    - Addressing ethical considerations and mitigating biases in RAG systems, focusing on fairness, transparency, and responsible AI practices.

-#### Practical: Implementing Optimization Techniques in a RAG-Like System
+#### Practical: Implementing Caching Optimization Techniques in a RAG-Like System

 **Objective**: Implement a RAG-like system using Langchain and OpenAI's models that demonstrates advanced optimization techniques.
 This example will focus on efficient data handling, scalable architecture, and improving the quality of responses.